December 5, 2018 by Jillian Morgan

 The third approach is to “engineer the hazard out” with the use of tools, which he says will protect the worker and speed the job up.

 “More than half the time on the job site is clean up and it’s not value added work… but it’s required.
 If you can minimize the amount of clean up time, the amount of wasted labour on collecting dust and sweeping and what not, then you’re more efficient and you’re making more money and you can move onto the next job quicker,” Ipek says.

 The concentrations of RCS will determine the appropriate protective measures.
 For example, Tunks says a powered air purifying system will offer a high level of protection.
 When levels rise, a conventional half facepiece with a P100 filter would not suffice and a full facemask would need to be worn.

 “It’s not just the lungs that we’re concerned about,” Tunks adds.
 “When we talk about hazard assessments… we look at the whole body.
 We’re looking at the eyes, we’re looking at the skin, we’re taking everything into consideration when we try and choose the best products suited to each application.”

 Manufactures and distributors like 3M, Bosch and HD Supply offer a slew of products to control RCS concentrations, such as power tools connected to HEPA filters, which capture the hazard at source.

 “I think one of the most important things is continuing to educate the workers about various hazards, silica being one of them.
-I think we have a much more knowledgeable worker population than ever before,” Curtis says.
+I think we have a much more knowledgeable worker population than ever before,” Curts says.

 This article originally appeared in the December 2018 issue of On-Site.
 You can read through the complete issue here.